Writing an Op-Ed

 - Know that your piece may be edited for length and clarity by the newspaper.

-We recommend that you contact Crystal Mackay, Associate Director of Media Relations, for assistance in pitching your op-ed.
+We recommend that you contact Max Martin, Media Relations Officer, for assistance in pitching your op-ed.

 If you choose to submit it on your own: